 My studioffice became my lab.
 If science projects were this much fun in high school, I probably would have gotten all A’s and enjoyed the class instead of dreading it.

 I bought two sample jars of paint in a satin finish as close to the Annie Sloan color as I could find so when the paint was dry, they would look similar making it easier to compare.
+You can use a flat, eggshell, or satin finish paint to make the paint.
+Once you add the powder the paint will become flat.
 I taped off a piece of scrap molding into 3 sections and marked them.

 There are many different chalk paint recipes on the internet.
-Most use either the grout or Plaster of Paris.
+Most use either Non-Sanded Grout or Plaster of Paris or Calcium Carbonate powder.
 Some say chalkboard and others say chalk paint.
-All use different amounts of plaster or grout and water.
+All use different amounts of plaster, grout or Calcium Carbonate Powder and water.
 Some use hot water, 2 in one primer paints, flat, and Ooops paint.
-For this experiment, I used the recipe I have been using with the grout and a version using Plaster of Paris that I found on Pinterest.
+For this experiment, I used the recipe I have been using with the Non- Sanded Grout and a version using Plaster of Paris that I found on Pinterest.

 To answer Jessica’s question, I tested the surface on each to see if chalk would write on the paint.
 It did on all 3.
 All versions produced an ultra hard finish.
 So I think there is no difference between DIY chalkboard and chalk paint recipes.